 If you saw the recording of her reading her prepared notes, you likely lost your breath watching this encounter.
 Mink spoke with passionate conviction; she was well prepared and cool in her delivery.
 Most moms don’t vent publicly at politicians and seeing her balance her two-year-old on her hip was a brilliant optic.
 The image gave her credibility as she spoke about the future environment she wants her son to inherit.
 It was a powerful encounter and as a result, Mink had her fifteen minutes of fame.
 She quickly appeared on many cable news outlets expressing her frustration with Pruitt’s lack of integrity.
 Haven’t we all had moments when we’ve wanted to speak truth to power?

 Typically, we hold back because we think confrontations are a bad thing and we are conflict averse.
 A confrontation is when you “face a situation that makes you uncomfortable or say something to someone about something they’ve done that bothers you.”
 In the book Crucial Confrontations, we learn that confrontations are sparked by broken promises, violated expectations, or bad behavior that includes someone being irresponsible and causing threats to others.
 We’d rather tiptoe around a bad situation or avoid something that no longer works until it affects us personally.
 We assume that giving someone critical feedback won’t have a good outcome and will lead to a hostile argument.
 And we worry: Someone will get hurt.
 Bad feelings can rupture friendships or colleague relationships.
 Some of the fallout could be irreparable and I could lose my job.
-But, if done well and with the right intentions, confrontation is really an act of respect.
+But, if done well and with the right intentions, a confrontation is really an act of respect.

 When people are frustrated with poor leadership, they tend to take the low road and waste time gossiping about why the person in charge should know better.
 Typically, people become frustrated when a leader isn’t doing his or her job.
 When leadership ignores major problems or behaves with utter disregard toward a government regulation or HR policy, morale and productivity suffer.